+352 2456-1

 Cavtat

-This beautiful little fishing town is located about 20 km from the old town of Dubrovnik and is easily reachable by regular bus and boat lines.
-This charming place will enchant you with its small harbor, its palm-lined promenade and its many cafes and restaurants.
-The old town with its narrow streets invites you to go for a walk to discover it.
-Gravel beaches and swimming pontoons are available for those who enjoy lazy days in the sun.
+This beautiful little fishing town lies around 20 kilometres from the old town of Dubrovnik and charms its visitors with its small port, palm-lined promenade and many cafés and restaurants.
+The old town invites you to get lost in its narrow streets, whilst the stony beaches and bathing pontoons are the perfect places to relax under the Croatian sunshine.
 Distance from the airport: 6 km.

 Must-do & Must-see - our suggestions